crypt0n1te/Write-Ups/nahamcon-2020/crypto/homecooked.md

 # Homecooked

 So first we see that running the program slowly decrypts the string to yield a flag - but it's simply not fast enough.
 It never ends - we can check by putting a `print()` statement at the end.
-So, we'll have to somehow make it go faster - and to do this we need t owork out what the functions do.
+So, we'll have to somehow make it go faster - and to do this we need to work out what the functions do.

 The `b()` function looks like this: